Opinion | Explosive early voting is already transforming our politics

 Many people who hoped to avoid voting in person during the pandemic are using that option.
 With campaigns and parties aggressively prodding them to send in ballots early, that’s happening everywhere.

-The result is that nearly 50 million of those early votes constitute returned mail ballots, according to the United States Elections Project.
-But in person early voting is also surging, with over 20 million already doing that.
+The result is that nearly 50 million of those early votes constitute returned mail ballots, according to the U.S. Elections Project.
+But in-person early voting is also surging, with over 20 million Americans already doing it.
 The total number of early votes in the battleground states has already topped 33 million.

 This is already having a transformative impact on our politics.
-For one thing, it’s bringing us closer to realizing the Holy Grail of voting advocates and campaigns alike: Bringing in new voters and people who vote sporadically into the electorate.
+For one thing, it’s bringing us closer to realizing the holy grail of voting advocates and campaigns alike: bringing new voters and people who vote sporadically into the electorate.

-Indeed, according to a Post compilation of data from 30 states, one in five of the voters who have voted early so far didn’t vote in their state in the previous election.
+Indeed, according to a Post compilation of data from 30 states, 1 in 5 of the voters who have voted early so far didn’t vote in their state in the previous election.

 “It’s an entirely different electorate,” Tom Bonier, the CEO of the data firm TargetSmart, told me.

-Why is the surge in early voting leading to such high levels of engagement from low propensity voters?
-Bonier says that the act of making voting more accessible — most notably this cycle by relaxing barriers to vote by mail — results in more people voting, because those sporadic voters are the ones who previously faced more hurdles to participation rooted in socioeconomic factors.
+Why is the surge in early voting leading to such high levels of engagement from low-propensity voters?
+Bonier says the act of making voting more accessible — most notably this cycle by relaxing barriers to voting by mail — results in more people voting, because those sporadic voters are the ones who previously faced more hurdles to participation rooted in socioeconomic factors.

 “Groups that tend to have more hurdles to participating will see the biggest increases,” Bonier told me.
 “It’s a radical reshuffling of how people are able to vote.
 That’s the biggest change.”

 There also may be a self-reinforcing series of factors at play here.
-Democratic operatives say that the higher numbers of early voters is freeing up resources that can be more focused on targeting a smaller remaining pool of sporadic voters.
+Democratic operatives say the higher numbers of early voters is freeing up resources that can be more focused on targeting a smaller remaining pool of sporadic voters.

 “We’ve never had an election like this,” Democratic strategist Simon Rosenberg told me.
 “It’s changing the way we do voter contact.
-When more people vote early, it allows campaigns to target more low propensity voters that might not otherwise have been targeted."
+When more people vote early, it allows campaigns to target more low-propensity voters that might not otherwise have been targeted."

 “This will almost certainly mean that turnout in this election will be at the upper end of what’s possible,” Rosenberg continued.

 One key way that operatives try to boost turnout is by getting neighborhood organizers to subject would-be voters to peer pressure.
-In this case, all the early voting may in some cases be producing its own self-reinforcing peer pressure, as CNN’s Dana Bash illustrated in a recent report on young people voting early.
+In this case, all the early voting might in some cases be producing its own self-reinforcing peer pressure, as CNN’s Dana Bash and Bridget Nolan illustrated in a recent report on young people voting early.

 “We know that peer pressure is one of the most powerful motivators for getting folks to vote,” Rosenberg told me.
 “It’s as if the entire country is under pressure now from other Americans to vote, and a voting virtuous cycle is kicking in."